Perfect Draft: 15th in a 16-Team ESPN PPR League

 There’s a good chance I could get the 49ers TE in two picks, and I also like the idea of securing a potential top-five back in a high-powered offense with the 16th overall pick.

-Each round, Draft Analyzer recommends the top available suggestion along with four alternatives, as shown at the top of this section.
+Each round, Draft Hero recommends the top available suggestion along with four alternatives, as shown at the top of this section.
 Throughout the rest of the article, I will note those suggestions as well as my top alternative to the player that I actually selected.

 My Top Alternative: George Kittle